retry51776/notes/crypto/general.md

 - federal_reserve_credit `digits in federal_reserver computer`
 - bank_credit `digit in commercial bank's computer`

-Most people made these wrong assumetion because most the time Banks(Company) able to convert private_ip(bank_credit) to public_ip(cash)
+Most people made these wrong assumption because most the time Banks(Company) able to convert private_ip(bank_credit) to public_ip(cash)

 When Banks(Company) creates too many private_ip (bank_credit) without public_ip (cash or federal_reserve_credit), this will increase changes of failed conversation(failed cash withdraw); Then as fear spread, this trigger bank run(cause more failures)

 ## My Thoughts
-> Should we abbandon this multi-layer trees structure `inherently allow some groups create credit(steal purchas power from those can't), and a smaller group w major levedge of whole system`, replace with some kind flat layer system `credit goes to ledger maintainer w preset rules, hope eventually go to equilibrium`?
+> Should we abandon this multi-layer trees structure `inherently allow some groups create credit(steal purchase power from those can't), and a smaller group w major leverage of whole system`, replace with some kind flat layer system `credit goes to ledger maintainer w preset rules, hope eventually go to equilibrium`?

 > IMO, BTC distribution is very mess up, in defense BTC distribution will get better as time goes.
 I think credit system is meant to encourage ppl work together.
-Accurate accounting is definility problem in current system, and BTC is very good at it.
+Accurate accounting is definitely problem in current system, and BTC is very good at it.
 We don't need a prefect system, just a better one.

-> My hope is some peer to peer cryto network the whole world trust(Don't trust, verify!), gives fare opportunities to everyone in world.
+> My hope is some peer to peer crypto network the whole world trust(Don't trust, verify!), gives fare opportunities to everyone in world.
 Which will encourage everyone contributed to automation, research, fare distribution.

 > BTC is born from libertarians ideals.
 It was never about get rich fast.
 I really hope BTC continue on its goal.